verdiur/verdiur/README.md

 I'm a 20 year old software engineering student living in France.
 This is where I store most of my repositories.
 Feel free to have a look around!

-- :paintbrush: Besides programming, my interests are music and graphic design.

 <!--
 **verdiur/verdiur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.